 Next Generation Science Standards (NGSS)

-A set of academic standards in science proposed in 2013 that outlines what a student should know and be able to do at the end of each grade.
+A set of academic standards in science proposed in 2013 that outline what a student should know and be able to do at the end of each grade.
 The standards place emphasis on helping students obtain skills and knowledge necessary to succeed in college and careers.
-Click here for an NAGC position statement on the NGSS.
-View a list of FAQs about standards and gifted education.

 A theory proposed by Kazimierz Dąbrowski, a Polish psychologist, psychiatrist, and physician, that suggests that some individuals have heightened sensitivities, awareness, and intensity in one or more of five areas: psycho-motor, sensual, intellectual, imaginational, and emotional.